Gulkurguli

 Neighbours:

-Clancy owns the home range that Gulli is skirting around.
-Winberry lives to the east, and Bungaleenee and Cruiz live to the south.
-Females Ngardang, Lakorra, Kiki & Kozo, Mara, Wemba and Djadja are all close neighbours and potential mates.
+Gulli took over from Clancy but we are sure Clancy is still nearby.
+Winberry lives to the east, and Bungaleenee and Jandamarra live to the south.
+Females Ngardang, Lakorra, Kiki & Kozo, Wemba and Djadja are all close neighbours and potential mates.

 Media Appearances: